 - A two page outline of the project

-- A preliminary budget using the attached template
+- A preliminary one page budget top sheet

 - Two letters of recommendations from a theatre practitioner or a member of a University or accredited Drama School in support of their application.
 Please note that these letters must be sent under separate cover, unseen by the applicant

 If you are a professional theatre who is applying on behalf of a director you wish to hire, you will need to submit: